 Custom White Oak & White Ash Finishes

 Though we don’t currently have the time to color match, we do have the following custom finishes we can do, made to order for you, if they strike your fancy.
-If you’re interested, send us an email with which piece in which finish you’d like - these are 10% more, and lead time is 10-12 weeks for us to make it for you!
+If you’re interested, send us an email with which piece in which finish you’d like - these are 10% more, and lead time is 10-12 weeks.

-We’ve chosen to work with Makata for its incredible grain and its sustainability.
-Makata Wood comes from a tree in the legume family and is used for furniture, construction, carvings, and ship-building.
-Makata Wood is as hard as oak with a color and grain similar in some instances to English Walnut.
+We’ve chosen to work with makata for its incredible grain and its sustainability.
+Makata wood comes from a tree in the legume family and is used for furniture, construction, carvings, and ship-building.
+Makata wood is as hard as oak with a color and grain similar in some instances to English walnut.
 Its standout characteristic is strikingly dark heartwood.
-Planks featuring the beautiful dark heartwood will be hand selected for use in surfaces like cabinet doors to highlight this natural character.
+Planks featuring the beautiful dark heartwood are hand selected for use in surfaces like cabinet doors to highlight this natural character.
 Makata is also notable for its soft, silvery sheen and rich contrast.
-The wood species also has a beautiful variety of wood grain patterns that creates a flowing variation in color tone throughout an individual plank.
+The wood species has a beautiful variety of wood grain patterns that creates a flowing variation in color tone throughout an individual plank.

-Our Moso Bamboo features a beautiful, rich graining pattern, with a dense, solid feel.
-It feels denser than White Oak, with the same smooth hand feel.
-We finish our Moso Bamboo pieces with the same house-made Tenna Oil.
-We have three finishes available for our bamboo.
+Our moso bamboo features a beautiful, rich graining pattern, with a dense, solid feel.
+It feels denser than white oak, with the same smooth hand feel.
+We finish our bamboo pieces with the same house-made tenna oil.

 Our fabrics are REACH compliant, the European regulation for chemical safety, Oeko-Tex® Standard 100 certified, and pass California Technical Bulletin 117-2013 flammability testing.